Highway 2 Railroad Corridor Burlington Northern Santa Fe Railroad and Omaha Public Power District Contract

 Involved parties (BNSF, OPPD, RTSD, City, County) have been reviewing all respective safety equipment, signs and markings at all Lincoln and Lancaster County crossings to determine the appropriateness and adequacy of the measures in place.
 Recently completed projects to enhance safety include:

-New crossing measures along Highway 2 at 27th and 48th streets
+New crossing measures along Highway 2 at South 27th and South 48th streets.

-Crossing surface improvements and signal upgrades at 56th and Old Cheney Road have been completed
+Crossing surface improvements and signal upgrades at South 56th and Old Cheney Road.

-BNSF’s installation of new railroad ties and concrete crossing panels at Southwood Drive and Pioneers Boulevard has been completed.
+BNSF installed new railroad ties and concrete crossing panels at Southwood Drive and Pioneers Boulevard.

 All crossings will be evaluated to determine if any additional safety measures are needed.

 Lancaster County Engineering is currently studying intersections of the OPPD tracks at South 134th and South 190th streets for any needed improvements.

 Report railroad crossing malfunctions to the emergency number posted on the blue sign attached to each crossing pole.

 Ann Ames, Lancaster County